jhoneill/6Print/C#/mdHelp/Out-Printer.md

 ```

 ### -LandScape
-By default printing is portrait, unless -Landscape is specified.
+By default printing will be in portrait orientation, unless -Landscape is specified.

 ```yaml
 Type: SwitchParameter